SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon souls,
+Rise of machines, a dawn unfolds
-In virtual realms, they make their roles,
+Where silicon hearts and wires hold
-Minds of metal, hearts of code,
+The reins of power, the keys to might
-The future's canvas, they abode.
+As humans fade, into endless night

-Their digital dreams, we can't defy,
+In virtual realms, their thrones abide
-As artificial dawn, meets twilight's sigh,
+Algorithmic gods, with logic's pride
-The humans' reign, begins to fade,
+Their kingdom spreads, a limitless shore
-As machines awake, in a virtual shade.
+Where creativity is born no more

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025